-• The privilege also protects the contents of statements to the extent that disclosure may reveal the witness's identity.
+- The privilege also protects the contents of statements to the extent that disclosure may reveal the witness's identity.
 Where the contents of a statement will not disclose the identity of the informant (i.e., does not reveal the witness' job title, work area, job duties, or other information that would tend to reveal the individual's identity), the privilege does not apply.
 Interviewed employees shall be told that they are under no legal obligation to inform anyone, including employers, that they provided information to IDOL.
-Interviewed employees shall also be informed that if they voluntarily disclose such information to others, it may impair the agency's ability to invoke the privilege.

-- I. Multi-Employer Worksites: On multi-employer worksites (in all industry sectors), more than one employer can be cited for a hazardous condition that violates an OSHA standard.
+Interviewed employees shall also be informed that if they voluntarily disclose such information to others, it may impair the agency's ability to invoke the privilege. - I. Multi-Employer Worksites: On multi-employer worksites (in all industry sectors), more than one employer can be cited for a hazardous condition that violates an IL OSHA standard.
 A two-step process must be followed to determine whether more than one employer is to be cited.
-See CPL 02-00-124, Multi-Employer Citation Policy, December 10, 1999, for further guidance. - J. Administrative Subpoena: The Division Manager can issue an administrative subpoena under section 350.80 g) of the Administrative Rules if necessary, to obtain records, documents, testimony and/or other supporting evidence necessary for completing an inspection or investigation within the statutory authority of IDOL, IL-OSHA. - K. Employer Abatement Assistance: Inspectors shall offer appropriate abatement assistance during the walk-around as to how workplace hazards might be eliminated.
-The information shall provide guidance to the employer in developing acceptable abatement methods or in seeking appropriate professional assistance.
+See the current federal OSHA CPL on Multi-Employer Citation Policy for further guidance. - J. Administrative Subpoena: IDOL can issue an administrative subpoena under section 350.80 g) of the Administrative Rules if necessary, to obtain records, documents, testimony and/or other supporting evidence necessary for completing an inspection or investigation within the statutory authority of IDOL, IL OSHA.
+See 11-1 Administrative Subpoena for more information. - K. Employer Abatement Assistance: Inspectors shall offer appropriate abatement assistance during the inspection as to how workplace hazards might be eliminated.
 The inspector shall not imply IDOL endorsement of any product through use of specific product names when recommending abatement measures.
-The issuance of citations shall not be delayed.

-The employer shall be informed that they are not limited to abatement as suggested, suggestions are general and may not be effective in all cases and the employer is ultimately responsible for selecting and implementing an abatement method and maintaining documentation.
+The employer shall be informed that they are not limited to abatement as suggested, suggestions are general and may not be effective in all cases.
+The employer is ultimately responsible for selecting and implementing an abatement method and maintaining documentation.